Robust subgroup discovery: Related work

 \section{Related work}

 In this section we cover work related to our proposed MDL subgroup lists, in three categories: \emph{subgroup discovery}; \emph{rule learning}; and \emph{MDL for pattern mining}.
-The relevance of each topic is as follows: subgroup discovery directly relates to the task at hand; rule learning are generalizations of subgroup discovery; and MDL for pattern mining shares the same theory for formalizing the problem.
+The relevance of each topic is as follows: subgroup discovery directly relates to the task at hand; rule learning are generalisations of subgroup discovery; and MDL for pattern mining shares the same theory for formalising the problem.